Mickey Finn (drugs)

-In slang, a Mickey Finn (or simply a Mickey) is a drink laced with an incapacitating agent, particularly chloral hydrate, given to someone without their knowledge with the intent to incapacitate them or "knock them out"; hence the colloquial name knockout drops.
-Serving someone a "Mickey" is most commonly referred to as "slipping someone a mickey".

-The "spiking" of drinks is a practice used by sexual predators at drinking establishments who lace alcoholic drinks with sedative drugs.
+In American slang, a Mickey Finn, or simply a Mickey (often called a spiked drink), is a drink laced with an incapacitating agent, particularly chloral hydrate, given to someone without their consent with the intent to incapacitate them or "knock them out"; hence the colloquial name knockout drops.
+Serving someone a Mickey is most commonly referred to as "slipping someone a mickey".
+The "spiking" of drinks is a practice used by sexual predators and murderers at drinking establishments who lace alcoholic drinks with sedative drugs.

 History

 Michael "Mickey" Finn

 The "Mickey Finn" is most likely named after the manager and bartender of the Lone Star Saloon and Palm Garden Restaurant, which operated on South State Street in the Loop neighborhood of Chicago from 1896 to 1903.
 In December 1903, several Chicago newspapers documented that a Michael "Mickey" Finn managed the Lone Star Saloon and was accused of using knockout drops to incapacitate and rob some of his customers.
 Moreover, the first known written example of the term, according to the Oxford English Dictionary (OED), is in 1915, 12 years after his trial.

 The first popular account of Mickey Finn was given by Herbert Asbury in his 1940 book Gem of the Prairie: An Informal History of the Chicago Underworld.
 His cited sources are Chicago newspapers and the 1903 court testimony of Lone Star prostitute "Gold Tooth" Mary Thornton.
 Before his days as a saloon proprietor, Mickey Finn was known as a pickpocket and thief who often preyed on drunken bar patrons.
 The act of serving a Mickey Finn Special was a coordinated robbery orchestrated by Finn.
 First, Finn or one of his employees (including "house girls") would slip chloral hydrate into the unsuspecting patron's drink.
 The incapacitated patron would be escorted or carried into a back room by one of Finn's associates, who would then rob him and dump him in an alley.
 The victim would wake up the next morning in a nearby alley and would remember little or nothing of what had happened.

 Finn's saloon was ordered to be closed on December 16, 1903.
 He was apparently arrested again in 1918, this time for running an illegal bar in South Chicago.